 RAILS_MASTER_KEY environment variable.

-A key thing to understand, which I found counterintuitive, is that the master key you use in production should be the same as the master key you use in development.
+A key thing to understand, which I found counterintuitive, is that unless you go out of your way to configure it differently, the master key you use in production should be the same as the master key you use in development.
 If your development master key is stored in

 config/master.key, create an identical

 config/master.key on production, containing the same exact key.
 If your development master key is stored in the

 RAILS_MASTER_KEY environment variable, set the production

 I found this counterintuitive because usually I try to make all my passwords, etc. different for each environment I have.
 I thought I would need to create a different master key for my production environment.
 No, I need to not create a different master key.

 (After I originally posted this article, it was pointed out to me that it is possible to configure different keys per environment.
 According to this article, keys can be configured specific to e.g. production by running